 - fluctuating or extreme temperatures

-We recommend synthetic blend engine oils for cars, trucks, vans and SUVs that regularly carry heavy loads, tow trailers and/or operate frequently at high RPMs.
+We recommend synthetic blend oil changes for cars, trucks, vans and SUVs that regularly carry heavy loads, tow trailers and/or operate frequently at high RPMs.

-3. High-Mileage Engine Oil: High-mileage engine oil is a special chemical blend of oils and additives that's designed to extend the life of higher mileage vehicles.
-More mileage equals more wear on your engine, and demands a powerful concoction that will protect against:
+High-mileage engine oil is a special chemical blend of oils and additives that's designed to extend the life of higher mileage vehicles.
+More mileage equals more wear on your engine.
+High-mileage engines demand a powerful concoction that will protect against:

 - oil burn-offs